alissaahodge/Django-React-Stack/README.md

 ### Dev Setup :
 In order to run pystack locally your dev environment needs to be configured.
 To setup your environment, follow the following instructions:
+- make changes to file `env.example` to your choosing
 - RUN `make`<br>
 Poof!
 You're done!